 DDR3 RAM works by sending electric signals from your CPU to the motherboard which then sends it on to the memory chips (RAM), and DDR4 does this even faster than DDR3, but not that much faster.
 What this means for you is that if you didn’t upgrade your ram in a long time, say about 5 years or more, then upgrading to DDR4 might result in a slightly better experience while playing games like Starcraft 2 online because of its increased speed.
 However, since most people who are looking at this article want to play newer games we wouldn’t recommend choosing only based on that fact.

 For people who want to play games with highly detailed graphics and a lot of players online, we suggest getting at least 8GB of RAM because it doesn’t cost much more for that small gain in performance.
 With 16GB you’ll have plenty of room for future games (and programs) without having to worry about buying more memory again!
-Some of the good examples can be found in the 500 dollar gaming PC and 700 dollar gaming pc.
+Some good examples can be found in the 500-dollar gaming PC and 700-dollar gaming pc.

 As an example, the ASUS P8Z68-V PRO/GEN3 has 16GB of DDR3 memory (which is enough for almost any game out there) and can play Starcraft 2 online with high details without slowing down.
 We chose this computer as an example because it’s one of the best bang-for-your-buck computers we’ve found that meets our standards.

 Also read: How to install windows on mac.

 Dual-Channel RAM vs Single-Channel RAM